10 Lightroom Tutorials Every Beginner Photographer Should TakeAugust 22, 2018

 Save time editing your photos and spend more time with your clients making money!

 Adjusting Colors and the Tone Curve

 Now we’re getting into what many think about when discussing post-processing.
 It is actually easier to do than many realize.
 Some of these adjustments can completed in batches, others need to be worked on as individual files.
-Needless to say, it can be intimidating to get started on this aspect of image manipulation.
+Needless to say, it can be intimidating to get started on this aspect of image manipulation, but playing with color contrast photography is easy using Lightroom.
 Even long-time professionals can get a little anxious about it.

 Many free Lightroom tutorials dive deep into this subject.
 There are so many talented people willing to share their knowledge and expertise.
 One of the nice features of Lightroom is that the editing is nondestructive.
 In other words, you can never ruin the original file unless you specifically try to.
 So, playing around with the tone curve or the hue and saturation of various colors can all get reset back to zero.
 If you don’t get it right the first time, you can simply start over.
 One trick I’ve learned is to watch Lightroom tutorials on my tablet while I’m working in Lightroom on my computer.